What Complications Can a Bulging Disc Cause?

 Common Signs of a Bulging Disc

 As a disc herniation worsens, you may have more obvious signs of the injury.
-But the sooner you are able to identify a problem and seek treatment, the more likely you are to resolve the issue and avoid serious issues down the line.
+But the sooner you are able to identify what is a bulging disc and seek treatment, the more likely you are to resolve the issue and avoid serious issues down the line.
 While it can be difficult to identify the exact cause of back pain, there are three main signs to look for that indicate a potential disc injury.

 Pain when sitting